S

 Switching email marketing platforms should be straightforward.
 You have a list of email addresses, some templates, and a few automations.
 In theory, you export from one place, import to another, and carry on.
 In practice, every platform is designed to make importing easy and exporting painful.
 That asymmetry is not accidental.

-The real difficulty is not moving subscribers — that part is genuinely easy, just a CSV export and import.
+The real difficulty is not moving subscribers — that part is easy, just a CSV export and import.
 The hard parts are everything around the subscribers.
 Your automation workflows do not transfer.
 Your engagement history — who opened what, who clicked when — usually cannot be exported.
 Your email templates might technically export as HTML but often break when imported elsewhere because every platform renders things slightly differently.
 Your custom fields and tags might not map cleanly to the new platform's data structure.

 Then there is the invisible challenge: sender reputation.
 When you switch platforms, you are switching sending infrastructure.
 Gmail, Outlook, and Yahoo have been learning to trust emails from your old platform's IP addresses.
 Your new platform uses different IPs, and as far as inbox providers are concerned, you are starting over.
 If you handle this transition badly, your deliverability can drop significantly for weeks, and some of those subscriber relationships may never recover.